sktime/skpro/docs/installation.rst

 Bleeding edge
 ^^^^^^^^^^^^^

-To test or develop new features you may want to install the latest package version from the master branch (bleeding edge installation).
+To test or develop new features you may want to install the latest package version from the development branch (bleeding edge installation).

 Clone the source from our `public code repository`_ on GitHub and change into the skpro directory.
 Make sure that all dependencies are installed: ::